hartwigmedical/hmftools/isofox/README.md

 #### A. Identify candidate chimeric junctions

-Any junction supported with either a supplementary alignment or a spliced alignment which either links 2 known splice sites which are not present in any single ensemble gene OR links 2 known splice sites that are not spliced in a known ensembl transcript but create a known fusion pair (eg. GOPC_ROS1) OR extends at least 500kb beyond the range of a single gene is treated as a candidate chimeric junction.
+Any junction supported with either a supplementary alignment or a spliced alignment which either links 2 known splice sites which are not present in any single ensemble gene OR links 2 known splice sites that are not spliced in a known ensembl transcript but create a known fusion pair (e.g. GOPC_ROS1) OR extends at least 500kb beyond the range of a single gene is treated as a candidate chimeric junction.
 For a list of known pathogenic fusions only, Isofox also searches for candidate locations without split alignments supported only by discordant read pairs.
 To reduce memory consumption and false positives, we hard filter candidates with only 1 read support except for known pathogenic fusions and candidates with at least one end matching a known splice site.

 The chimeric junction is oriented by the splice site type of the 2 breakends:  a location matching a donor splice site is set to be the 'up' breakend and a location matching the acceptor site is set to be the down breakend.
 If no splice site exists at either breakend, then the direction is inferred by looking for canonical donor and acceptor sequences.